Ancient Silver and Garnet | Intaglio Ring | Circa 300–600 CE

 Condition

-Very good condition with a natural silver patina and minor surface wear on the gemstone, consistent with centuries of use.
-The engraved intaglio remains clearly visible, preserving its symbolic significance.
+Very good condition with an attractive natural silver patina and minor surface wear to the gemstone consistent with centuries of use.
+The engraved intaglio remains clearly visible and well preserved.

 Ring Size: 1 US